 Jenny Morton

-The study, published today in the journal Royal Society: Open Science, is part a series of tests given to the sheep to monitor their cognitive abilities.
+The study, published today in the journal Royal Society: Open Science, is part of a series of tests given to the sheep to monitor their cognitive abilities.
 Because of the relatively large size of their brains and their longevity, sheep are a good animal model for studying neurodegenerative disorders such as Huntington’s disease.

 The ability to recognise faces is one of the most important human social skills.
 We recognise familiar faces easily, and can identify unfamiliar faces from repeatedly presented images.
 As with some other animals such as dogs and monkeys, sheep are social animals that can recognise other sheep as well as familiar humans.
 Little is known, however, about their overall ability to process faces.